jariarkko/arch-model-t/draft-arkko-iab-data-minimisation-principle.md

 the network and transport layers, but also intermediaries and services on the application layer.

 Information should only be passed between the "real ends" of a conversation, unless the information is necessary for a useful function in a service.

 For instance, a transport connection between two components of a system is not an end-to-end connection even if it encompasses all the protocol layers up to the application layer.
-It is not end-to-end, if the information or control function it carries actually extends beyond those components.
-For instance, just because an e-mail server can read the contents of an e-mail message does not make it a legitimate recipient of the e-mail.
+It is not end-to-end, if the information or control function it carries extends beyond those components.
+For instance, just because an e-mail server can read the contents of an e-mail message do not make it a legitimate recipient of the e-mail.

+### Protocol design implications

+An obvious implication of the above is that it is necessary to have mechanisms that allow secure communication and data object protection, that is not tied to a particular IP packet source and destination or a transport layer connection.

 ### Fingerprinting avoidance

-Fingerprinting warrants a separate discussions.
+Fingerprinting warrants a separate discussion.
 Internet technology tends to move towards richer and more power mechanisms over time.
 For instance, full-functionality web and transport layer security stacks are now used for almost all purposes across the network.